SteeltoeOSS/Documentation/api/browser/v2/all/index.md

 Logging extensions that, when used with Steeltoe Management, enable changing the Logging levels for a running application at run-time, without restarting the app.

-Currently supporting the Microsoft Console Logger and Serilog.
+Currently supports the Microsoft Console Logger and Serilog.

 [view](/api/browser/v2/logging/Steeltoe.Extensions.Logging.html)